Sheena Rijwani

 Mistake #2: Your Email List Is Not Segmented

-You cannot control or keep check of everyone who visits your website or connects to your social media channels.
+You cannot control or monitor everyone who visits your website or connects to your social media channels.

-You would be having say 2 – 4 different offerings and diverse people might be interested in some or all of them depending on their needs.
-That means all kinds of people falling under different customer persona might be signing up to be part of your email list.
+You would have 2 – 4 different offerings, and diverse people might be interested in some or all of them, depending on their needs.
+That means all people falling under different customer personas might be signing up to be part of your email list.

 crowd-of-people-1488213_1920.jpg